xiaoronglv/xiaoronglv.github.io/_posts/2019-04-27-golang-slice-is-pointer.md

 After the array under the hood has been sorted, I could print the sorted array through SliceA.

 That's the magic!
 Slice has a pointer to the real array!

+## Note

+1. At the beginning, I though of slice as "value".
+Actually it's not.

 ## Reference